Human vestigiality: Appendix

-In modern humans, the appendix is sometimes believed to be a vestige of a redundant organ that in ancestral species had digestive functions, much as it still does in extant species in which intestinal flora hydrolyze cellulose and similar indigestible plant materials.
-This view has changed over the past decades, with research suggesting that the appendix may serve an important purpose.
-In particular, it may serve as a reservoir for beneficial gut bacteria.
+The appendix was once believed to be a vestige of a redundant organ that in ancestral species had digestive functions, much as it still does in extant species in which intestinal flora hydrolyze cellulose and similar indigestible plant materials.
+This view has changed in recent decades, with research suggesting that the appendix may serve an important purpose.
+In particular, it may serve as a reservoir for beneficial gut bacteria, possibly to allow the bacteria to reestablish in the colon during recovery from diarrhea or other illnesses.

-Some herbivorous animals, such as rabbits, have a terminal vermiform appendix and cecum that apparently bear patches of tissue with immune functions and may also be important in maintaining the composition of intestinal flora.
-It does not however seem to have much digestive function, if any, and is not present in all herbivores, even those with large caeca.
-As shown in the accompanying pictures however, the human appendix typically is about comparable to that of the rabbit's in size, though the caecum is reduced to a single bulge where the ileum empties into the colon.
-Some carnivorous animals may have appendices too, but seldom have more than vestigial caeca.
-In line with the possibility of vestigial organs developing new functions, some research suggests that the appendix may guard against the loss of symbiotic bacteria that aid in digestion, though that is unlikely to be a novel function, given the presence of vermiform appendices in many herbivores.

-Intestinal bacterial populations entrenched in the appendix may support quick re-establishment of the flora of the large intestine after an illness, poisoning, or after an antibiotic treatment depletes or otherwise causes harmful changes to the bacterial population of the colon.
+Some herbivorous animals, such as rabbits, have a terminal vermiform appendix and cecum that apparently bear patches of tissue with immune functions and that may also be important in maintaining the composition of intestinal flora.
+It does not seem to have much digestive function, if any, and is not present in all herbivores, even those with large caeca.
+As shown in the accompanying pictures, the human appendix typically is about comparable to that of the rabbit's in size, though the caecum is reduced to a single bulge where the ileum empties into the colon.
+Some carnivorous animals have appendices too, but few have more than vestigial caeca.
+In line with the possibility that vestigial organs develop new functions, some research suggests that the appendix may guard against the loss of symbiotic bacteria that aid in digestion, though that is unlikely to be a novel function, given the presence of vermiform appendices in many herbivores.
+Intestinal bacterial populations entrenched in the appendix may support quick reestablishment of the flora of the large intestine after an illness, poisoning, or after an antibiotic treatment depletes or otherwise causes harmful changes to the bacterial population of the colon.

-A 2013 study, however, refutes the idea of an inverse relationship between cecum size and appendix size and presence.
-It is widely present in euarchontoglires (a superorder of mammals that includes rodents, lagomorphs and primates) and has also evolved independently in the diprotodont marsupials, monotremes, and is highly diverse in size and shape which could suggest it is not vestigial.
-Researchers deduce that the appendix has the ability to protect good bacteria in the gut.
-That way, when the gut is affected by a bout of diarrhea or other illness that cleans out the intestines, the good bacteria in the appendix can repopulate the digestive system and keep the person healthy.
+A 2013 study refutes the idea of an inverse relationship between cecum size and appendix size and presence.
+It is widely present in Euarchontoglires (a superorder of mammals that includes rodents, lagomorphs and primates) and has also evolved independently in the diprotodont marsupials and monotremes, and is highly diverse in size and shape, which could suggest it is not vestigial.
+Researchers deduce that the appendix has the ability to protect good bacteria in the gut: when the gut is affected by diarrhea or another illness that cleans out the intestines, the good bacteria in the appendix can repopulate the digestive system and keep the person healthy.